mabtcoin/chaincoin/doc/gitian-building.md

 ![](gitian-building/create_vm_storage_physical_hard_disk.png)

-- Storage on physical hard disk: Dynamically Allocated
+- Storage on physical hard disk: Dynamically Allocated (* see the performance section at the end of this document)

 ![](gitian-building/create_vm_file_location_size.png)